block-foundation/index-decentralized-applications/README.md

 * [Dropub ☠️](https://dropub.com): Share files for free on the internet.
 It's like Dropbox meets BitTorrent.
 * [nuTorrent ☠️](https://github.com/LeeChSien/nuTorrent): A pure Javascript BitTorrent client, built using Electron and React.
+* [TheDistributedBay ☠️](https://github.com/TheDistributedBay/TheDistributedBay): This is a peer-to-peer adaptation of the Open Bay/Pirate Bay.
+It employs a fully distributed protocol to share entries across multiple nodes, rendering server seizure attempts futile.
+Each node houses a complete copy and all modifications are disseminated throughout the network.
+* [WebTorrent Desktop](https://webtorrent.io/desktop): This application is designed for torrent streaming.
+It establishes connections with both BitTorrent and WebTorrent peers.

 ## Code